jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 If needed download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p` option in `run-ghg-master.sh`.

- To produce xml with inventory results type the two commands
+ To produce xml to be imported to CRFReporter (the option `-x` for `run-ghg-master.sh`) with inventory results type the two commands:

 	(lukeghg) prompt%: python3 -m lukeghg.utility.convertutf8 -f crf/'*.csv'
 	(lukeghg) prompt%: run-ghg-master.sh > Import.log 2> Error.log